dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 icrc7_transfer : (TransferArgs) -> (vec record { token_id : nat; transfer_result : variant { Ok : nat; Err : TransferError; }; });
 ```

-If a tokenId doesn't exist or if the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.
+If a token id doesn't exist or if the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.
 If `is_atomic` is true (default), then the transfer of tokens in the `token_ids` vector must all succeed, otherwise no transfer may be executed.

 The `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.